 Our mortgages are available for a term of between 5 and 35 years depending upon individual circumstances and product terms.

 Types of borrowing rate

 All of our mortgages have an initial fixed rate period of 2 or 3 years.
 This means you know how much your repayments will be during this time.
 After the fixed rate period ends the mortgage will revert to a variable rate for the rest of the term of the mortgage.

 During the initial fixed rate period the mortgage will usually carry an early repayment charge, which means if you want to repay your mortgage in full or part during the initial fixed rate period you will need to pay a charge for doing so.
 This charge is usually a percentage of the loan balance you want to repay but will depend on your mortgage product.
 Details of any early repayment charge or other fees we charge you for repaying your loan early will be set out in your mortgage offer.

 At the end of the fixed rate period, all new customers will then move to a variable rate, known as the reversion rate.
-This is charged at a margin above Lender Base Rate, where the Lender Base Rate is set with reference to our funding and operating costs including 90 Day Libor.
+This is charged at a margin above Lender Base Rate.
+Information about the Lender Base Rate can be found here

 All our mortgages require you to make regular monthly payments for the duration of the term.
 If you have an interest only mortgage your monthly payment may only repay the interest which means you will be required to have a repayment vehicle in place to repay the amount borrowed at the end of the term.

 You can choose to repay all or part of your mortgage at any time, although you may need to pay a fee and early repayment charge if you repay your loan early (see your mortgage offer for details).

 You will need to set up a direct debit to make your monthly mortgage payment to New Street.